RetroPie/RetroPie-Docs/docs/Wifi.md

 ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev
 update_config=1

+# RETROPIE CONFIG START
 network={
     ssid="your_real_wifi_ssid"
     psk="your_real_password"
 }
+# RETROPIE CONFIG END
 ```

+Make sure to include the ```RETROPIE CONFIG ...``` lines as shown to ensure that the RetroPie-Setup wifi configuration module will be able to cleanly edit/delete your configuration if you wish to change it later.

 Wifi will not start up if you have an hard wired ethernet connection.
 After disconnecting the ethernet cable you'll need to reboot to get Wifi started.

 If you want ssh to be enabled by default as well you can create a blank file called `ssh` in the boot partition too.
 This is a 'flag' file and will be deleted during boot after ssh is enabled.